 Fax: +852 2521 7836

-Stock Exchange Requirements
+Stock Exchange requirements

 The Stock Exchange of Hong Kong Limited (SEHK) was opened in 1986 following unification of the four exchanges in existence at that time.
 The Hong Kong Exchanges and Clearing Limited (HKEx) is the publicly listed holding company of SEHK.
 SEHK has two separately administered markets, the Main Board and the Growth Enterprise Market (GEM).
 Conglomerates, finance, and property companies dominate the Main Board.
 GEM, established in 1999, is geared towards growth companies, particularly those engaged in innovation and technology.